Tennessee State Route 49: History

+SR 49's route between Springfield and the Kentucky state line once formed an alternate route of the Dixie Highway system, bypassing the main route from Springfield to Russellville, Kentucky.
+The conditions of the road was described as poor.

+SR 49's course from Springfield to Orlinda, along with SR 52's eastward course from Orlinda to Portland was signed as SR 75 until the late-1920s.

 Until the 2000s, SR 49 extended north on The Trace Road to the Kentucky border.
 Sometime in the 2000s, this portion was redesignated as SR 461.
-Google Maps still displays SR 461 as SR 49.
+Google Maps and some recent road maps still displays SR 461 as SR 49.

-Future

-Currently, a project to modify the intersection with SR 25 east of Springfield is underway.
-The project is projected to be completed by the end of 2021.